 Help working taxpayers get the EITC they've earned.
-Here, you will find best practices from some of our partners:
+Here, you will find best practices from some of our partners

 - Financial institution